Stacked-Org/stacked/packages/stacked/README.md

 ### Reactive Service Mixin

 In the stacked library, we have a `ReactiveServiceMixin` which can be used to store a state that is needed across multiple ViewModels.
-The approch is simple.
+The approach is simple.
 Just set the state variable and call `notifyListeners()`.
 This will notify any ViewModel that registered this `ReactiveServiceMixin`, and UI will be updated accordingly.

 ```dart
 class PostsService with ReactiveServiceMixin {